Christmas is so much fun, but can also bring a lot of “stuff” into your home. These are my tips for organizing after Christmas chaos.

-5. Assess what you have and where it will go: If you’re like us, toys linger around the living room, because that’s where they were opened.
+If you’re like us, toys linger around the living room, because that’s where they were opened.

 Divide into piles/areas.
 Separate clothes, bedroom decor and toys that will go to bedrooms for each individual.
 Separate anything that will go to a toy room or additional space.

-6. File away!
 Start putting it all away.
 This should be easier now that you have completed the previous steps.

 While doing so, take it one step further and find additional items to recycle, donate or dispose of.
 For example, when putting new clothes away see if there’s any you can eliminate.

-7. Drop off donations.
 The sooner you remove things from the house, the more organized you’ll feel